Kalbar, Queensland: History

-Engelsburg Post Office opened on 7 July 1897 (a receiving office had been open from 1878. known as Engels for five years) and was renamed Kalbar in 1916.
+Engelsburg Post Office opened on 7 July 1897 (a receiving office had been open from 1878 and was known as Engels for five years).
+It was renamed Kalbar Post Office in 1916.

 During the 1899 referendum to decide if Australia should become a federation, Kalbar registered the highest No vote of any town in Queensland.

 On Sunday 5 July 1908 the new Engelsburg Primitive Methodist Church was officially opened.
 It was the Primitive Methodist church building originally built at Dugandan in 1883 and subsequently relocated to Boonah to avoid flooding.
 Following the opening of a new Methodist Church in Boonah in 1907, the church building was relocated to Engelsburg where it was extensively renovated.

 The first stage of the Mount Edwards railway line reached the town on 17 April 1916, with the town being served by the Kalbar railway station at the western end of Railway Street (27.93924°S 152.62090°E).
 On 7 October 1922, the second and final stage of the line was completed, including Warumkarie railway station on Warumkarie Road in the south of the Kalbar locality (27.95715°S 152.61082°E).
 The Mount Edwards railway line closed in 1960.

 The name changed to Kalbar because of anti-German sentiment in 1916 during World War I. Initially it only applied to the railway station.
 The Engelsberg School of Arts did not change to the Kalbar School of Arts until July 1918.In 1920, the Kalbar School of Arts hall and half the businesses in town were destroyed by fire.

 St Boniface Catholic Church was built in 1888 adjacent to the Catholic cemetery.
 It closed in 1925.
 On 20 October 1946, St Boniface Catholic Church was rebuilt on the corner of George and William Streets from the materials taken from the old church.
 It was dedicated by Monsignor J English and Monsignor M Balwin.
 It was adjacent to the Catholic cemetery.
 The church closed in 1978 and in 1987 it was sold to the Assemblies of God (now the Australian Christian Churches).
 The building is now used by one of its affiliated congregation, the Fassifern Christian Church.

 From 1961 to 1990, Kalbar held a large annual celebration, the Fassifern Potato Festival.
 The event included a street parade with motorised floats culminating at the show grounds and continuation of festivities.
-Some artifacts from the festival can be found at the Templin Historical Museum.
+Some artifacts from the festival can be found at the Templin Historical Village.
 Harvest Festivals organised by the local Salvation Army church extended back to the 1920s.